hujinsen/StarGAN-Voice-Conversion/README.md

 #### Downloading the dataset

-The following line will download the vcc 2016 dataset to the current directory and create train_dir and test_dir.
+The following line will download the vcc 2016 dataset to the current directory and create ./data/fourspeakers and ./data/fourspeakers_test.

 ```
-python download.py --datasets vcc2016 --train_dir ./data/fourspeakers --test_dir ./data/fourspeakers_test
+python download.py
 ```

-After downloaded, we need manually select some speakers from unziped train set to train_dir, and unziped test set to test_dir.
+When download finished, we **manually select some speakers** from ./data/vcc2016_training and ./data/.

 Now The data directory looks like this: